-'A long way to go': Australians flee as heat, winds fan huge bushfires
+Australia urges quarter of a million to flee as winds fan huge bushfires

 Here are key events in the crisis:

-- Of 153 fires ablaze across New South Wales (NSW), about 39 were uncontained.
-Three blazes were in the “watch and act” category, with the rest at the “advice” level, the lowest alert rating.
+- Of 158 fires ablaze across New South Wales (NSW), about 39 were uncontained.
+One was burning at an ‘emergency level’, three blazes were in the “watch and act” category, with the rest at the “advice” level, the lowest alert rating.

-- Neighboring Victoria had 38 fires, one of which was so severe that evacuation orders were issued.
-Eight more are at an emergency level.
+- Neighboring Victoria had 21 fires, with more than 1.3 million hectares burnt.
+Ten fires were at an emergency level.

+- In the alpine region on the border of the southeastern states of Victoria and New South Wales, two fires were poised to merge and create a blaze over almost 600,000 hectares (1.5 million acres).

+- Victoria emergency services minister Lisa Neville said some communities had been provided with large containers of satellite phones, baby formula, food, nappies, and torches in case they are cut off.

 - Westpac estimated total bushfire losses to date at about A$5 billion ($3.44 billion), higher than the 2009 bushfires in Victoria but smaller than the Queensland floods in 2010/11.
 It forecast a hit of 0.2% to 0.5% on gross domestic product.